Working while studying

 There's no restriction on the amount of hours you can work during the following periods:

-• Prior to the course start date on your CAS.
+- prior to the course start date on your CAS

-• During approved annual leave or SOAS official closure days.
-Annual leave must be approved by your academic department and the Doctoral School before any work for more than 20 hours commences.
-You must return to working only 20 hours per week once your approved annual leave or SOAS official closure days have ended.
+- annual leave must be approved by your academic department and the Doctoral School before any work for more than 20 hours commences.

-• Once you have reached the official end of your course and completed all requirements to be awarded your degree until the expiry date of your Student or Tier 4 visa.
+- once you have reached the official end of your course and completed all requirements to be awarded your degree until the expiry date of your Student or Tier 4 visa

 Prohibition